-- 1° Carry out their operations according to the CPS. - 2° Thoroughly check the identity of individuals. - 3° Notify the issuing of the pair of certificates to the citizen, for the National ID Document issuing.
-Neither store nor copy the data for the creation of the signature of the National ID Document certificates or without protection, being only available to the holders of the centralized signature certificates.

-4° Manage the withdrawal requests as soon as possible.
+- 1o Carry out their operations according to the CPS. - 2o Thoroughly check the identity of individuals. - 3o Notify the issuing of the pair of certificates to the citizen, for the National ID Document issuing.
+Neither store nor copy the data for the creation of the signature of the National ID Document certificates or without protection, being only available to the holders of the centralized signature certificates. - 4o Manage the withdrawal requests as soon as possible.

-- 5° Notify the citizen concerning the withdrawal of certificates if it is performed ex officio by the Directorate General of the Police (Ministry of Interior) or through request from the competent Authority according to the CPS. - 6° Check that all the information included or incorporated through reference in the certificate is exact. - 7o In relation to Personal Data Protection, the section 11 of the CPS will be applied. - 8° Set at the citizens' disposal, at National ID Document issuing offices, proper mechanisms to check data verification - 9° The obligations of the registering entities established in the Decision of 28th September, 2015, from the Directorate of IT and Communications, establishing the conditions to act as on-site register office of Cl@ve system.
+- 5° Notify the citizen concerning the withdrawal of certificates if it is performed ex officio by the Directorate General of the Police (Ministry of Interior) or through request from the competent Authority according to the CPS. - 6o Check that all the information included or incorporated through reference in the certificate is exact. - 7o In accordance with current data protection regulations. - 8o Set at the citizens' disposal, at National ID Document issuing offices, proper mechanisms to check data verification - 9° The obligations of the registering entities established in the Decision of 28th September 2015, from the Directorate of IT and Communications, establishing the conditions to act as on-site register office of Cl@ve system.